-These reports should be easy to review on a daily basis; avoiding the need to work through large amounts of data to determine if some corrective or preventative tuning action is required.
-It should also be possible to identify the specific CICS regions, the time of day, and the type of CICS resources that may require further specific in-depth performance analysis.
-DFH0STXR and DFH0STXD are sample programs designed to exploit the extract reporting function.
+Make these reports easy to review to avoid working through large amounts of data to determine if some corrective or preventive tuning action is required.
+You can identify the specific CICS regions, the time of day, and the type of CICS resources that might require further specific in-depth performance analysis.
+DFH0STXR and DFH0STXD are sample programs that are designed to use the extract reporting function.
 You can use these sample programs as supplied, or as a model on which to base your own programs.